pankajb64/pystar/README.md

 # pystar
-Model of a simple Zero-Age Main Sequence (ZAMS) Homogenous star, based on `StatStar` as provided in Appendix L of Carroll and Ostlie 2nd.
+Model simulating a simple Zero-Age Main Sequence (ZAMS) Homogenous star, based on `StatStar` as provided in Appendix L of Carroll and Ostlie 2nd.
 Ed.

 See
 - `stellar_equations.py` for implementation of eqns of stellar structure and evolution, such as Hydrostatic Equilibrium, Mass Continuity, Energy generation and transport.